Pole Bending Clinics with Ken Smith

 Why is it that pole bending is such a challenging event for riders and horses to learn?
 As with every equine activity, it's all about horsemanship!
 Pole bending is by far the most complex and challenging of the speed events, with ten lead changes and three turns, each separated by only a heartbeat of time.
 We call it precision dressage at speed.
 It's a high speed dance, with the rider leading, but so together that they appear as one.

 The requirements for success are knowledge, athletic ability, skill, and desire.
-Realize that they all apply to both the rider and to the horse.
-Think of pole bending as a partnership.
-But it is up to the rider, as the leader, to ensure that all the requirements of both horse and rider have been met.
+Realize that they all apply to both the rider and to the horse!
+Think of pole bending as a partnership; but it is up to the rider, as the leader, to ensure that all the requirements of both horse and rider have been met.

 We use a video and presentation format to initially introduce the technique, then drills are employed that specifically target the key aspects of the event.